I REMEMBER … A Jubilee Celebration funded by The Community Foundation for Calderdale

 In 1952 other young women emerge onto the cultural and social landscape … women who will fight for change, and for greater rights and equality for all women.

-We want to hear from a diverse range of local women and discuss how the UK has changed for YOU in the last 70 years:
+As part of the Queen’s Jubilee celebrations, we wanted to hear from a diverse range of local women and discuss how the UK had changed for them in the last 70 years.

 I remember having to wear a dyed raincoat to school because my Mum couldn’t afford to buy the proper one